On probing turbulence in core-collapse supernovae in upcoming neutrino detectors: Introduction

-We aim to shed some light on these questions in this study through a detailed effective two-flavor study of neutrino propagation through a typical SN media profile, characteristic of the cooling phase.
+In this work, we perform a detailed effective two-flavor study of neutrino propagation through a typical SN media profile, characteristic of the cooling phase.
 We add turbulence to the smooth density profile following the prescription in~\cite{Lund:2013uta}.
-We find that the addition of turbulence with an amplitude beyond $10\%$ washes out the double-dip feature completely.
+We find that the addition of turbulence with an amplitude beyond $10\%$ washes out the double-dip feature completely, thereby confirming the results in \cite{Fogli:2003dw,Kneller:2007kg}.
 We simulate neutrino events in the upcoming DUNE and Hyper-Kamiokande experiment and find that they can distinguish between a turbulent and a non-turbulent SN matter profile with high significance.
 On the other hand, they do not have enough sensitivity to probe the index of the power spectrum.

 Our paper is organized as follows.
 We discuss turbulence in supernovae and the slab-approximation used as the numerical technique in Sec.~\ref{sec:turb_sn}.
 The algorithm to seed the turbulence along with its impact on neutrino propagation is discussed in Sec.~\ref{sec:numerics}.
 The effects of turbulence on the double-dip feature in the neutrino spectra are studied in Sec.~\ref{sec:dbldip}.
 In Sec.~\ref{sec:evrates}, we discuss the event rates in DUNE and Hyper-Kamiokande along with their potential to constrain the physical parameters associated with turbulence for a galactic scale supernova.
 We conclude and discuss the implications of our work in Sec.~\ref{sec:concl}.
 The numerical algorithm developed for this work is summarized in Appendix.~\ref{appsec:numerical_tech}.